inzk0518/tp/docs/DeveloperGuide.md

 Command: `link p/CONTACT_ID r/seller p/PROPERTY_ID`

 To simulate:<br>
-- Have at least 1 contact and 1 property in the current filtered contact and property list that do not have each others' UUIDs in their `Buying IDs`/`Buyer IDs` or `Selling IDs`/`Seller IDs` data.
+- Have at least 1 contact and 1 property in the current filtered contact and property list that do not have each others' UUIDs in their `Buying Property IDs`/`Buyer IDs` or `Selling Property IDs`/`Seller IDs` data.
 - Run the above command with CONTACT_ID replaced with the UUID of said contact, PROPERTY_ID replaced with the UUID of said property.

 Expected:<br>
 - Displays the following success message:<br>`Linked Property IDs: [[PROPERTY_ID]] with Contact IDs: [[CONTACT_ID]] as seller`
 - The property with UUID input to the command should have its `Seller IDs` include the UUID of the contact input.
-- The contact with UUID input to the command should have its `Selling IDs` include the UUID of the property input.
+- The contact with UUID input to the command should have its `Selling Property IDs` include the UUID of the property input.

 Variations:<br>
 - Change relationship from buyer to seller.